 The Ombud is here to help you

-We provide advice and guidance by telephone, letter or email.
+We provide advice and guidance by telephone, letter or over digital Post Box.
 We can also meet you in person at our offices in Oslo.
 Communication with us is entirely informal.
 You may contact us anonymously if you so choose.
 Our services are free of charge.

 Information in English